Top 15 Business Tax Write Offs for 2020

 Tax season is right around the corner, so it is time to get your finances together and get ready to file.

-While you are getting prepared, it can be helpful to start thinking about what tax deductions for small businesses you can take advantage of.
+While you are getting prepared to file for the year, it can be helpful to start thinking about what tax deductions for small businesses you can take advantage of.

 Here are the top 15 business tax write offs you can use in 2020.